-- 1. The student will log into Trajecsys as a first attempt to clock in and to clock out of clinic. - 2.
-If computer access is not available, the student will call the school at 404-616-5024 and leave a message on the recorder that they have arrived in their clinical area and they will call again at the end of the shift and say that they are leaving for the day. - 2.
+- 1. The student will log into TRAJECSYS when they have arrived in their clinical area and they will log out again at the end of the day. - 2.
 Students will have a mandatory half hour lunch break.
 When students are in the clinical setting the staff therapist or supervisor will determine the lunch times. - 3.
 Students are allowed one 15-minute break during their clinical rotation.
-The break time will be at the discretion of the technologist to whom the student is assigned.
+The break time will be at the discretion of the therapist to whom the student is assigned.
 Break time will depend upon patient flow.
 Break times are not always guaranteed.